2/22/2024

 Chairman, President, and Chief Executive Officer

-Well, I think that's going to take a point as a modest step back.
-You know, so it grew around 18 or 19 percent last year.
-So it'll it'll come back into the into the double digit area and as we continue to execute.
-So low double digits isn't a bad starting point, but just bear in mind that those modest step backs will be offset by step ups in businesses like Vaskiller.
-Like anesthesia
+Well, I think that, you know, it's going to take, I coined it as a modest step back, you know, so it grew around 18 or 19% last year.
+So it'll come back into the double digit area and as we continue to execute.
+So low double digits isn't a bad starting point, but just bear in mind, that those modest stepbacks will be offset by step-ups in businesses like vascular, like anesthesia, and also geographically like EMEA.

 speaker